tradeJmark/arboreum/readme.md

  - **Post:** Blog post written with Markdown.
 May have comments enabled.
 Styled as a group.
  - **Static:** Individually styled static page.

-The main branch is the latest stable release (although versions before `1.0.0` should still be considered fragile), with the exception of right now, because no coding has been done yet.
+The `master` branch is the latest stable release (although versions before `1.0.0` should still be considered fragile), with the exception of right now, because no coding has been done yet.

 # Status
 Currently, there is no Arboreum.
 A careful analysis of the codebase will reveal that none yet exists.
 This is just an initial commit.